 The small amount of the trolley can be for whatever you may fancy… whether it’s a Tim Tam or a glass of wine.
 If you’re following a mainstream kind of diet there’s a little bit of room for those little extras.

-Think: "How much stuff have I got that’s in plastic or packaging and extra stuff that’s highly processed?
-How many things have I got that are really whole foods that are going to make up the bulk of my meals?"
+Think: “How much stuff have you got that’s in plastic or packaging and extra stuff that’s highly processed?
+How many things have I got that are really whole foods that are going to make up the bulk of my meals?”

 If you get your trolley balance right, it’s much easier to have the right stuff in the kitchen at home and it makes it easier to create healthier meals.